WPManageNinja/wpsocialninja-docs/guide/social-reviews/layout-settings-social-reviews-wp-social-ninja.md

 ---
-title: "Layout Settings | Social Reviews | WP Social Ninja"
+title: "Layout Settings"
 description: ""
 ---

-# Layout Settings | Social Reviews | WP Social Ninja
+# Layout Settings

 **WP Social Ninja** will allow you to change every single **Layout Setting** on your website within a few clicks.